wp-plugins/woocommerce-checkout-manager/readme.txt

 Add or Remove required attribute from each new field created.

 = Re-order fields =
-Re-order the fields on the checkout page from the Administration Menu by simple drag and drop of each new field created.
+Re-order the fields on the checkout page from the Administration Menu by simple drag and drop on top of each other, or below each other of each new field created.

 Goto Control Panel >> Settings >> WooCommerce Checkout Manager

 = Custom fields data are added to the order summary & receipt = The new fields that you created, the data that the customer entered are printed on the order summary & email receipt under "Additional information."

+= Rename Label and Placeholder =
+1. Billing Fields:
+   First Name
+   Last Name
+   Phone
+   Email
+   Company
+   Order Notes / Comments

+2. Shipping Fields:
+   First Name
+   Last Name
+   Company

+3. Rename Label for Billing and Shipping Field for Country Field.

 = Important Notes =
 1. You must include the abbreviation for the custom field WITHOUT spaces.
 2. <a href="http://www.trottyzone.com/donate/">Donation</a> for this great plugin you love.
-3. Troubleshooting and Customization can found at the <a href="http://www.trottyzone.com/forums/forum/website-support/">Plugin Forum.</a> Just post your support topics.
+3. Troubleshooting and Customization can found at the <a href="http://www.trottyzone.com/forums/forum/website-support/">Plugin Forum</a>.
+Just post your support topics.

 Please Contact the author <a href="http://www.trottyzone.com/contact-us/">here</a> for these options below.
 4. Contribution of code to this plugin.
-5. This plugin is localized, translations can be done.
+5. This plugin is 5. localized, translations can be done.

 = Included Translations =
 * SPANISH